 We show theoretically and with evidence from survey experiments that this “averaging approach” to the measurement of racial polarization can lead to serious mistakes.
 The root of the problem is strategic behavior by candidates, parties, donors, and voters.
 Because of strategic behavior, the relationship between polarization in vote shares and polarization in underlying political preferences is highly contingent.
 This threatens to render the polarization test almost laughably arbitrary, unless judges either make very strong racial assumptions, or else abandon the notion of an objective, quantitative polarization test in favor of a subjective inquiry that requires close attention to very thing the creators of the polarization test wanted the courts to ignore: “the political stories behind the election returns.”
 Thirty years of racial polarization law in the lower courts bear witness to this problem, even as commentators continue to describe the polarization test as objective and constraining.

-Furthermore, so long as polarization findings continue to be based on “voting preferences expressed in actual elections,” those preferences must be estimated, and the estimation of candidates’ vote shares by racial group from ballots cast in actual elections depends on strong assumptions about political homogeneity within racial groups.
+Furthermore, so long as polarization findings continue to be based on “voting preferences expressed in actual elections,” those preferences must be estimated, and the estimation of candidates’ vote shares by racial group from ballots cast in actual elections depends on strong assumptions about political homogeneity of preferences within racial groups.
 These assumptions are kin to the racial homogeneity assumptions the Supreme Court has disavowed.

 * * *